dotnet/csharpstandard/standard/attributes.md

 > `Class2` includes a call to the `M` defined in its base class.
 This call is omitted because the base method is conditional based on the presence of the symbol `DEBUG`, which is undefined.
 Thus, the method writes to the console “`Class2.M executed`” only.
 Judicious use of *pp_declaration*s can eliminate such problems.
 >
 > *end example*

+#### §conditional-local-function Conditional local functions

+A local function may be made conditional in the same sense as a conditional method ([§23.5.3.2](attributes.md#23532-conditional-methods)).

+A conditional local function shall have the modifier `static`.

 #### 23.5.3.3 Conditional attribute classes